 Return to Listing

-That’s why Ann Pierret tells stories -- to bring people the truth they deserve, and to make a positive impact in her community.
+Ann has a desire to tell stories — to bring people the truth they deserve, and to make a positive impact in her community.
 It’s a passion she’s had her whole life, and one she will take with her wherever she goes.

 Share